icook/yota/docs/Validators.rst

             try:
                 target.data = int(target.data)
             except ValueError:
+                # Type can be safely ommitted because this is an error
                 target.add_error({'message': self.message})

+For rendering errors you may notice the _type_class key being looked for in the error.html template.
+This is generated internally from what you enter as 'type' in your return dictionary.
+This is resolved by the :attr:`Form.type_class_map`, which maps types in the key to classes to be applied in the value.
+An example usage might be that you'd like to add your own class to the error display.

 .. note:: If you wish to make use of `Special Key Values`_ you will be required to use dictionaries to return errors.